raphaelmansuy/tutorials/26-bruno.md

 Every API you test with Bruno, every script you write, every collection you create – it all compounds.
 In six months, you'll look back at this moment as the turning point when you stopped fighting your tools and started making them work for you.

-Remember the $50,000 startup story from the beginning?
+Remember the startup story from the beginning where poor API management led to a critical failure during a funding pitch?
 That could have been prevented with 30 minutes of Bruno setup.
 Your future self is counting on you to make better choices.

 **The most successful developers aren't those who know every tool – they're the ones who master the right tools deeply.**